connectivecpp/chops-net-ip/README.md

 The Chops Medley is a collection of C++ libraries for networking and distributed processing and simulation.
 It is written using modern C++ design idioms and the latest (2017) C++ standard.

-This project is licensed under the terms of the MIT license.
+This project is distributed under the [Boost Software License](LICENSE.txt).

 ## Chops Release Status